thiviyanT/IntelliGraphs/README.md

 TODO

-## Baseline Implementations
+## Baseline Models

-This project includes several baseline implementations that are used for comparison with advanced models.
+IntelliGraphs comes with several baseline models.

 ### Uniform Baseline Model

-The uniform baseline model is designed to serve as a simple reference point.
+The uniform baseline model is designed to serve as a simple reference baseline.
-It applies a random compression strategy to synthetic and real-world datasets.
+It applies a random compression strategy for the synthetic and real-world datasets.
 You can run this baseline using the following commands:

 ```bash